SAI3D: Segment Any Instance in 3D Scenes: Method

 where $\Pi(\cdot)$ is the point rendering operator.
 As shown in Fig.~\ref{fig:primitive-projection}, the projected primitives can be partially visible or completely occluded in the image.
 We compute the visibility of a projected primitive as the ratio of 3D points that are visible in the image.
 For each primitive, we discard images where the primitive visibility is zero, and keep the rest images as valid ones.

-\textbf{Affinity in a single view.} Based on the projected primitive $Q_{i, m}^\text{2D}$ and the image segmentation $S_m$, we collect the mask labels covered by $Q_{i, m}^\text{2D}$ and compute a normalized histogram of the mask labels.
+\textbf{Affinity in a single view.} Based on the projected primitive $Q_{i, m}^\text{2D}$ and the image segmentation $S_m$, we collect the mask labels covered by $Q_{i, m}^\text{2D}$ and compute a normalized histogram of the mask labels \yd{as a vector, denoted as $\mathbf{h}_{i, m}$}.
 This histogram represents a distribution of 2D instance mask labels corresponding to the projected primitive.
 As shown in Fig.~\ref{fig:primitive-projection}, a projected primitive can have multiple 2D instance mask labels, represented in different colors.

-We note the mask label distribution of $Q_{i, m}^\text{2D}$ as ${\bf h}_{i, m}$, which can be regarded as a directional vector.
 We compute the affinity score between two primitives projected in the $m$-th image as the cosine similarity between two vectors:

 \textbf{Affinity in multiple views.} Since 3D primitives are observed in different images, the affinity scores $A_{i, j}^{m}$ can also vary across different views.
 We treat the affinity score of each valid as a candidate, and combine them together using a voting scheme in order to achieve cross-view consistency.
 Formally, we compute a weight for each candidate $A_{i, j}^{m}$, and get the final affinity score using weighted-sum: